 Let me know before your normal lesson time that you have a conflict, and I will offer the following Makeup Lesson options:

 This infographic sums up Makeup Lessons nicely:

 With all these options, it's usually easy to work something out!
 But there is a time limit: Makeup Lessons must be within 3 weeks of the original Missed Lesson.
 (No saving a Makeup Lesson for spring break because you Missed a Lesson way back in January.)

-If I don't have any openings within 3 weeks and you can't do one of the available options, there will be no Makeup Lesson.
-You will simply miss the benefit of that week's lesson, and I will use the time for other teaching work that will benefit you and other students (learn What Your Tuition Covers).
+If I don't have any openings within 3 weeks and you can't do one of the other available options, there will be no Makeup Lesson.
+You will simply miss the benefit of attending that week.
+But don't worry -- I will use the time for other work that will benefit you and other students (learn What Your Tuition Covers).

 With a full roster and waiting list, in-person Makeup Lessons are limited.
 If I have an opening and you book it, I won't reschedule the lesson a second time for you.
 You must either attend at that time or forfeit the lesson.